Does Your Marriage Need a Make Over?

 Our services also include premarital counseling.
 We have the skills and expertise to help you and your spouse make rapid progress in your relationship.

 You May Be Wondering if You and Your Spouse Can Benefit From Marriage Help…

 My spouse is afraid their voice won’t be heard in marriage counseling.
 How do I get them to come in?

 It is not uncommon for one spouse to be reluctant to get marriage guidance.
 Many times, couples have had previous experiences in marriage counseling where one spouse did not feel heard.
 Perhaps that spouse even felt blamed by the therapist as the sole cause of the couple’s problems.

-If your spouse has these worries, it’s important to know that I work for both of you.
-My goal is to hear and understand each of your concerns and perspectives and to advocate for what you need and want to your partner when necessary.
-I strive to create a balanced experience in marriage coaching where both partners feel equally represented.
+If your spouse has these worries, it’s important to know that we work for both of you.
+Our goal is to hear and understand each of your concerns and perspectives and to advocate for what you need and want to your partner when necessary.
+We strive to create a balanced experience in marriage coaching where both partners feel equally represented.
 This allows us to see the whole picture and determine more accurately what you each need to help you move your relationship forward.

 Marriage therapy can be expensive.
 Is it really worth it?

 Many couples need a skilled professional to help them work through their challenges.
 Having a trained third party present who can give both of you feedback on where you are getting off track and how to fix it is an invaluable resource.

 While marriage therapy does represent an investment, it is money well spent.

 In the long run, counseling for marriage saves you from heartache and the threat of divorce.